-Banana and Walnuts, meet your new friend Sourdough!
+Banana and Walnut, meet your new friend Sourdough!

 Follow all the directions for my Traditional Sourdough Pancakes.
-Just before cooking the pancakes mash 3 bananas and add them to the batter.
-Add almost all the walnuts saving a tablespoon or two for topping the pancakes.
+Just before cooking the pancakes, mash three bananas and add them to the batter.
+Add almost all the walnuts, saving a tablespoon or two for topping the pancakes.
 Add the vanilla and mix the batter well.

 Cook the pancakes over medium heat.
 I use a Lodge Cast Iron Griddle.
 These pancakes need a little extra cooking time because of the banana.
 Be careful not to have the temperature too high or they will burn before they cook through.

 Whip the cream and maple syrup together.
 Cut the last banana into coins.
 When the pancakes are done top them with the whipped cream, banana slices, and reserved walnuts.
 Drizzle with maple syrup if desired.

 Want To Learn Everything About Sourdough?

 Start with this free guide: